 What is Pharmaceutical Waste?

-- Research and development drugs not currently available to the public
+- Research and development (R&D) drugs

-- Infectious samples or body fluids
+- Infectious samples or bodily fluids

 - Intravenous fluids

-- Dietary supplements (if over 1 litre)
+- Dietary supplements (over 1 litre)

 - Alcohol hand gels that contain siloxanes